Paving the Way towards 800 Gbps Quantum-Secured Optical Channel Deployment in Mission-Critical Environments: Abstract

 \section{Abstract}

-This article describes experimental research studies conducted towards understanding the implementation aspects of high-capacity quantum-secured optical channels in mission-critical metro-scale operational environments based on Quantum Key Distribution (QKD) technology.
-The test bed for this research study was carefully designed to mimic such environments.

-To the best of our knowledge, this is the first time that an 800 Gbps quantum-secured optical channel---along with several other Dense Wavelength Division Multiplexed (DWDM) channels on the C-band and multiplexed with the QKD channel on the O-band---was established at distances up to 100 km, with secure-key rates relevant for practical industry use cases.
+This article describes experimental research studies conducted towards understanding the implementation aspects of high-capacity quantum-secured optical channels in mission-critical metro-scale operational environments using Quantum Key Distribution (QKD) technology.
+To the best of our knowledge, this is the first time that an 800 Gbps quantum-secured optical channel --- along with several other Dense Wavelength Division Multiplexed (DWDM) channels on the C-band and multiplexed with the QKD channel on the O-band --- was established at distances up to 100 km, with secret key-rates relevant for practical industry use cases.
 In addition, during the course of these trials, transporting a blockchain application over this established channel was utilized as a demonstration of securing a financial transaction in transit over a quantum-secured optical channel.

-In a real-world operational environment, deployment of such high-capacity quantum-secured optical channels multiplexed with the quantum channel will inevitably introduce challenges due to their strict requirements, such as high launch powers and polarization fluctuations.
-Therefore, in the course of this research, experimental studies were conducted on the impact on the system performance---and specifically on the quantum channel---of several degradation factors present in real-world operational environments, including inter-channel interference (due to Raman scattering and nonlinear effects), attenuation, polarization fluctuations and distance dependency.
 The findings of this research pave the way towards the deployment of QKD-secured optical channels in high-capacity, metro-scale, mission-critical operational environments, such as Inter-Data Center Interconnects.